ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Regarding the issue with the low frame rates (30fps) of the ARCamera.
 The issue was shortly discussed in the ARCore developer forum (https://github.com/google-ar/arcore-unity-sdk/issues/34) but it is unclear of Google is working on improving it because it does not seem such a big issue for most AR apps.
 Interestingly the ARKit from Apple seems to render with higher fps.
 I found one video showing off positional tracking using ARKit (https://www.youtube.com/watch?v=jrzffJPekRo) and it seems to be less jittery at the corners.
 I hope the issue can be solved with one of the next updates of ARCore.
 Hoping that the ARCore developers get a bit more competitive towards ARKit.

 I also work on implementing hand tracking into the app using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.
 Right now Manomotion is working hard on getting their hand tracking software compatible with ARCore 1.0.0.
 I have some doubts that the S7 can handle the extra load but with a simpler environment it might just work.

+The ARCore1.0InsideOutTrackingSkyRoom.apk is a more complex scene with some objects to interact with.
+This scene is for testing the limits to find out how much the S7 can handle.
+If you wanne try the app use the touchpad on the headset or the trigger button on your GearVR hand controller to fly through the room.
+The GearVR hand controller transforms into a wooden bat and allows you to interact with the objects in the room.
+Due to the additional objects, textures and physics this app runs not as smoothly on the S7.
+I will work on it to enhance the performance in the near future.

 Credit: